 The Department has been working with states to enhance their drivers licenses and identification documents to comply with travel rules under the Western Hemisphere Travel Initiative (WHTI), effective June 1, 2009.
-The states of Michigan, New York, Vermont and Washington are issuing these enhanced drivers licenses.
+Please see the REAL ID Enforcement in Brief for the latest information about states and implementation.

 Enhanced drivers licenses make it easier for U.S. citizens to cross the border into the United States because they include